celestiaorg/docs/docs/nodes/blobstream-intro.md

 system.
 An incorrect data availability attestation in this system will ultimately be penalized (currently not implemented), ensuring validators act in good faith.
 Thus, Blobstream shares the same security assumptions as Celestia.
-In contrast, data availability committees (DACs), are typically centralized or semi-centralized, relying on a specific set of entities or individuals to vouch for data avaiability.
+In contrast, data availability committees (DACs), are typically centralized or semi-centralized, relying on a specific set of entities or individuals to vouch for data availability.

 ### Mechanism of verification